 - Architectural Renderings: A complete set of Architectural Exterior Elevations reflecting a complete architectural design concept if exterior is altered by the project.
 Submitted renderings shall be free of dimensioning and grid lines.
 Elevations should be clearly labeled with shading/coloring or notes where necessary to communicate any specific features. - 2.
 Complete Set of Architectural Floor Plans (90% complete): Submitted drawings should be free of excessive dimensioning and grid lines.
 Spaces should be clearly labeled with shading/coloring where possible to communicate any spatial adjacency relationships.
 Depict furnishings, fixtures and equipment where beneficial to illustrate the planned spatial functions. - 3.
 Enlarged Architectural Floor Plans: Showing major core areas such as entryways, elevator lobbies, typical functional rooms (like classrooms), utility room layout, etc. (90% complete).
 Depict furnishings, fixtures and equipment where beneficial to illustrate the planned spatial functions. - 4.
 Complete Listing of All Major Building Systems: Selection of every system is required (i.e. drilled caisson foundations, reinforced concrete frame, two-way slab construction, brick façade with precast elements, built up flat roof, chilled water/hot water HVAC fed from central plant, etc.).
 The description of all building systems shall be kept at an executive level and shall avoid overly technical and esoteric narratives or industry standard abbreviations.
-If abbreviations are used, they shall first be spelled out in their entirety. - Detailed Cost Estimate: Prepared by an independent estimator and/or construction manager, in CSI 50 Division format taken off the submitted Design Development documents with few Lump Sum/per gross square foot estimates. - 6.
+If abbreviations are used, they shall first be spelled out in their entirety. - 5.
+Detailed Cost Estimate: Prepared by an independent estimator and/or construction manager, in CSI 50 Division format taken off the submitted Design Development documents with few Lump Sum/per gross square foot estimates. - 6.
 Total Project Cost ("TPC"): A summary TPC breakdown by construction cost, design cost, moveable furnishings cost, other work costs, miscellaneous costs, project contingencies and fees. - 7.
-Cost Comparison: A summary showing the cost of this project compared to similar size and type projects recently built in the region under similar conditions, or a statement that no such comparable projects have been identified.
-Information regarding projected operating and maintenance costs of the facility or (in the case of renovation) the projected impact of the project on operating and maintenance costs.
+Cost Comparison: A summary showing the cost of this project compared to similar size and type projects recently built in the region under similar conditions, or a statement that no such

-- 8. Environmental Impact: Information regarding the projected environmental impact of the project. - 9.
+- comparable projects have been identified.
+Information regarding projected operating and maintenance costs of the facility or (in the case of renovation) the projected impact of the project on operating and maintenance costs. - 8.
+Proposed Project Schedule: A milestone schedule in chronological order stating projected dates for the GMP approval, completion of Construction Documents, Substantial Completion, and Final Completion.
+If the project will be phased, provide the projected dates for each of the phases. - 9.
+Environmental Impact: Information regarding the projected environmental impact of the project. - 10.
 Certification of Compliance: By the A/E of Record, Component and Office that the submittal has been reviewed and found to be a complete and satisfactory DD package.
 (This will be based partially on certification by A/E of Record, for every discipline, that the design is largely complete, calculations are complete, major equipment has been sized, etc., such that there is nothing left to do but provide and refine details and prepare Construction Documents).
 A statement of certification may be included with the Board Motion rather than a Certification of Compliance with the submittal package, if approved by Office prior to final DD Binder submittal.